easbarba/zae/README.md

 ## Installation

-Get all needed dependencies and install `distro` with make:
+Get all needed dependencies and install in the system:

-    $ make deps && make install
+    $ npm install & npm link

-PS: you may need to set PATH to find local packages.
+PS: you may need to set $PATH to find local packages.

 ## Commands: add, overwrite, append...